kk-dev7/FG-AFK-Bot/README.md

 ## Installation

-Download the latest release [here](https://github.com/kk-dev7/FallGuysIdleBot/releases/).
+Download the [latest release](https://github.com/kk-dev7/FallGuysIdleBot/releases/) and unpack it in the desired location.

 ### Linux
 - Python should already be installed on your computer.